 - Can I tell if my light source is NVG compatible by looking at it with NVGs?

 - So how can I tell if my whole cockpit installation is compatible?

 - How does the pilot manage to read the instruments and look outside the cockpit without refocusing the goggles?

-- Can we just add some low level lighting situated behind the pilot?
+- Instead of illuminating each instrument can we just add some low level lighting situated behind the pilot?

 Not on its own, no. It’s the spectral content of the light that matters.
 When you dim it enough to have no impact on the NVGs you still need to be able to see it with the human eye.
 Because the NVGs and the human eye respond over different wavebands (albeit slightly overlapping bands), you need to reduce the wavelengths that interfere with the NVGs, but not reduce the wavelengths that the human eye sees to the same extent.
 Standards such as MIL-STD-3009 are all about achieving that balance between keeping lights visible to the unaided eye while eliminating output in the NVG response band.

 Consolite supplies a wide range of filters, for all types of light source, so as to achieve the optimum balance between visible transmission and near-IR blocking, but there is no such thing as a universal, “one size fits all” filter.